Binding study advice

 How does it work?

-If you registered later than 1 September, your study programme may postpone the issuing of binding study advice until the end of your second year.
+- Did you registered on your programme later than 1 September and will you only follow part of the academic year?
+If so, the board of examiners may postpone the issuance of binding study advice until the end of your second year.

 - Full time students: 45 EC